pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

   * *FT_KERNING_UNFITTED*

     Scaling is done, but not hinting.
 Use this when extracting the outlines of glyphs.
 If you used the `FT_LOAD_NO_HINTING` option when creating the face then use this when calculating the kerning.

-  * *FT_KERNING_UNSCALED*

-    Leave the measurements in font units, without scaling, and without hinting.

 ### num-faces()